mobiledevpro/locationservice/README.md

                 public void isNotLocationPermissionGranted() {
                     //Need to ask user a runtime permision for location
-                    //NOTE: location will not be updated while permission isn't granted }
+                    //NOTE: location will not be updated while permission isn't granted
+                    //You can ask permission using this:
+                    LocationServiceManager.requestLocationPermission(
+                        activityOrFragment,
+                        requestCode /*will be returned to Activity.onRequestPermissionsResult(int requestCode, @NonNull String[] permissions, @NonNull int[] grantResults)*/);
+                }

                 @Override